Overview

 Michael’s experience in this area includes:

-As a pupil, Michael assisted Joseph Wigley in preparing witness statements and drafting a defence and counterclaim to an unfair prejudice petition concerning a family farming business.
+- Morgan v Morgan & ors [2026] EWHC 384 (Ch) – As a pupil, Michael assisted Joseph Wigley in responding to an unfair prejudice petition concerning a family farming business.
+Michael assisted in all aspects of pleading the claim and preparing witness evidence.

 Michael’s experience in this area includes: